About St Catherine's

 Our logo repeats the University's colours, underlying the strength of our relationship.
 Blue represents strength and loyalty.
 Gold represents wisdom and generosity.

 The black swan signifies us as a distinctly Western Australian college, and the books signify learning.
-The blank pages anticipate that our women and men will write large upon the pages of history, that the College encourages its residents to seek their own answers, to be innovative, intrepid explorers into the unknown while accommodating changes in the world and themselves.
+The blank pages anticipate that our residents will write large upon the pages of history, encouraged to seek their own answers, to be innovative, intrepid explorers into the unknown while accommodating changes in the world and themselves.

 "To Truth Aspire" became the College's official motto in 1959.
 The words are taken from a poem by Robert Bridges: